 Butter - Adding butter when melting chips helps ensure they melt smoothly, and gives them a perfect texture and richness of flavor.

-Marshmallows - Mini marshmallows are used in these Peanut Butter Marshmallow bars.
+Marshmallows - Mini marshmallows are used in these peanut butter and butterscotch marshmallow bars.
 Because of the size of the bars, larger marshmallows will not work.

 Peanut Butter - I prefer creamy peanut butter, but crunchy will work too and will give these no-bake squares an extra element of texture.
 An almond butter or sunflower butter can also work, but it needs to be a creamy, spreadable one, not a natural one where the oil separates.
 And because these butters have more subtle flavors than peanut butter, the flavor of the chips may stand out a bit more.

-Mini Marshmallows - I often see these called Confetti Squares and made with the multicolored mini marshmallows, and even fruit flavored rainbow mini marshmallows.
-I was unable to easily find these anywhere near me so I made them with white mini marshmallows, but if you can get your hands on the colorful ones or the flavored ones, give them a try!
+Mini Marshmallows - I often see these called Confetti Squares and made with the multicolored mini marshmallows, or even fruit-flavored rainbow mini marshmallows.
+The colorful marshmallows are the confetti!
+I was unable to easily find colorful marshmallows in stores near me, so I made these fudgy peanut butter bars with white mini marshmallows, but if you can get your hands on the colorful ones or the flavored ones, give them a try!

 Mix-ins or Toppings - You can add some additional flavor and texture to these no-bake bars by adding mix-ins or toppings such as nuts, coconut, pretzels, chocolate chips, or cereal such as Rice Krispies, Cheerios, Chex, or Cornflakes.
-Depending on how many mix-ins you're adding, you may need to reduce the amount of marshmallows.
-If using as toppings, sprinkle over top before refrigerating to set.
+If you're adding mix-ins, you will likely need to reduce the amount of marshmallows to make sure the melted peanut butter mixture fully covers all the mix-ins.
+If using as toppings, sprinkle over the top before refrigerating to set.

-Step 1: Line a 9x13 pan with parchment paper.
-Pour in the marshmallows and spread out evenly into a single layer.
+- Step 1: Line a 9x13 pan with parchment paper.
+Pour in the marshmallows and spread evenly into a single layer.
 Place the pan in the freezer.

 Recipe FAQs